 Open Source

 CIDOC CRM SIG is an organization responsible for the development and maintenance of ontology standards for cultural heritage data and as such it committed to the open source sharing and reuse of its ontological models and their potential extensions.
-As such, any extension proposed for listing as a compatible extension on the official website by default should be an open source document reusable by the public towards the generation of semantic data.
+As such, any extension proposed for listing as a harmonized extension on the official website by default should be an open source document reusable by the public towards the generation of semantic data.

 Therefore, every proposed extension must be accompanied by a valid open source copyright claim, such as CC BY 4.0 or a practically equivalent license.